 COMMUNITY CINEMA in the SOUTH WEST

-The South West Group represents and supports over 70 Film Societies and Community Cinemas in the region.
+Cinema for All SW, previously known as the South West Group of the British Federation of Film Societies, represents and supports over 70 Film Societies and Community Cinemas in the region.
 It is organised by a small team of volunteers who have experience in running their own venues and have an established track record for helping new ventures get off the ground with trial screenings and technical advice.